botagas/botagas-Cogs/README.md

 #### Known Limitations:
 - ⚠️ After a bot restart or cog reload, you must re-run `/captcha deploy` to re-send the verification message.
 The old message is deleted automatically.
+- Timeout is yet to be implemented (WIP)

 ---